Cheezy Cashew Kale Chips

 Add about half of the non-dairy milk and blend to combine.
 Add more liquid as needed.
 The dressing should be thick, but still somewhat pourable.

-If using the oven to make the kale chips, preheat the oven to 275°F (135°C) and line two large baking sheets with parchment paper.
+If using the oven to make the kale chips, preheat the oven to 275°F (135°C) and line two large sheet pans with parchment paper.
+(See notes, below, for using a dehydrator.)

 Step 2: Cleaning the Kale• 2 large bunches kale*